 Former Conservative candidate charged with campaign theft from 2015 election

 A man is silhouetted walking past a Conservative Party logo before the opening of the Party's national convention in Halifax on Thursday, August 23, 2018.
-A failed Conservative candidate from the 2015 federal election has been charged for allegedly stealing more than $5,000 from campaign coffers.
 THE CANADIAN PRESS/Darren Calabrese

 The Canadian Press

 OTTAWA - A failed Conservative candidate from the 2015 federal election has been charged with stealing more than $5,000 from campaign coffers.

 The federal public prosecution service has charged former candidate Charles Poulin and Sonia Fortin, his campaign's official agent, with theft.